emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 derived from the successful execution of j'th inner methods.
 The inner method(s) MUST provide Inner Method Session Keys (IMSKs), IMSK\[1]..IMSK\[n], corresponding to inner method 1 through n.
-When a particular authentication method does not provide key material (such as with password exchange) then a special "all zero" IMSK is used as described below.
+When a particular inner method does not provide key material (such as with password exchange) then a special "all zero" IMSK is used as described below.